Records

 let

-p2 $ record-with p
+p2 $ assoc p :x 10

 let

-; => 50
+; => |Chen

 Type Checking

-; Check if value is a record
+; check if a value is a record (struct instance)

-record? p
+println $ record? p

 ; => true

-; Check if record matches a class
+; check if it matches a specific struct

-&record:matches? p Point
+println $ &record:matches? p Point

 ; => true